ISL: Will there be a dip in quality if the number of foreigners is reduced? | Goal.com

 Apart from the winners of the Emerging Player gong, there are other names who have been a revelation over the six seasons.
 In 2016, Anirudh Thapa was inducted into the Chennaiyin squad only after Dhanachandra Singh got injured and the rest, as they say, is history.

 Over the seasons, there have always been a handful of Indian players who have gone on to steal the limelight with consistency and hard work.
-There are ample shreds of evidence that highlight that Indian players, hailing from humble sporting backgrounds have found their footing and have gone on to excel in the top division.
-Under the tutelage of an able coach, young players have contributed and have even established themselves as starters, displacing a more celebrated counterpart.
+There are ample shreds of evidence that highlight that Indian players, hailing from humble sporting backgrounds have found their footing and have excelled in the top division.
+Under the tutelage of an able coach, young players have not only established themselves as starters but in a few cases have displaced a more celebrated counterpart.

 I-League has been the talent pool for the ISL clubs as most outfits have regularly roped in standout players from the former to strengthen their squad.
 In fact, if we look at the current squads of the ISL teams we find that most of their players have their roots in I-League.